October 2018 - 7 Night Best Of Cuba (Miami Roundtrip) Cruise on Empress of the Seas

-October 2015 - Voyager of the Seas to Other (Asia/Africa/Middle East)
+October 2015 - 8 Night Southeast Asia (Hong Kong To Singapore) Cruise on Voyager of the Seas

 Our itinerary left from Hong Kong (Wonderful City) to Sanya, China then to Ho Chi Minh City (Saigon), Bangkok, Thailand and finally to Singapore.
 As we docked in Sanya, we were greeted by Chinese Soldiers dressed in Riot gear - A show of force that was certainly unnecessary to protect a town with very little to offer.

 Saigon was a very interesting city with a fascinating culture and interesting temples.
 Since automobiles have a 200% duty on them which increases the price beyond the affordability of most natives, one will marvel at the sheer number of scooters that travel the streets with overloaded contents.
 Families of 5 persons or 5-foot (1.7 meter) stacks of goods are not unusual to find on one scooter.

 Bangkok was an incredible city with intricate temples that awed the senses.
 Nightlife was reported to be fantastic but it is the architecture that will change one's perception of the area.